6.0 Magnitude Quake Strikes Deep in South Pacific Ocean

 Earthquake of magnitude 6.0 rattles Pacific Ocean

-An earthquake of magnitude 6.0 rattled the North Pacific Ocean on Friday, a statement by the National Center for Seismology said.
+An earthquake of magnitude 6.0 rattled the Indian Ocean on Wednesday, as per a statement by the National Center for Seismology.

 The world's greatest earthquake belt, the circum-Pacific seismic belt, is found along the rim of the Pacific Ocean, where about 81 per cent of our planet's largest earthquakes occur.
 It has earned the nickname "Ring of Fire," the USGS states.